crypto-guys/near-cli/README.md

 sudo npm install -g ~/near-cli
 ```

 If this method fail it is suggested to remove everything related to nodejs and its package managers to start fresh.
+Please see the next section on removing old installations.
+If near is working move on to Usage...

 ## Removing previous installations